Whandger/FlappyBird-Genre-2d-game/README.md

 ### ⚙️ JavaScript
 Handles all the game logic:
 - Physics (gravity, velocity, collision detection).
-Delta time is used to normalize movement across different frames rates for smooth gameplay
 - Scoring and obstacle repositioning.
 - Background movement using `transform` and smooth rotation with `rotate()`.
 - Event listeners for keyboard (`keydown`) and mobile (`touchstart`) input.